 And Now: The Evergreen® Energy Harvesting Technologies

-Face® will be unveiling its latest Evergreen® harvesters this year, which are some of the most exciting technologies we have ever developed.
+Face® will be unveiling its latest Evergreen® harvesters in the months to come, which are some of the most exciting technologies we have ever developed.
 Like the Lightning® piezo generator, which harvests energy from vibrations, these new Evergreen® technologies harvest energy from the ambient environment.
 But they do it as no other harvesters ever have.
-Face® has 27 patents pending on these technologies, two of which were allowed by the United States Patent and Trademark Office in March 2017.
+Face® has more than 30 patents and patents pending on these technologies.

 Achievements, Awards and Recognition

 The Face® Companies’ development of flat concrete technology is generally considered to be the most important advance in the concrete floor industry in the last half of the 20th century.

 Since their introduction, the specification systems, placement and finishing techniques and quality control measurement technologies developed by Face® have resulted in a 100% increase in flatness/levelness results achieved at no extra cost.
 Concrete contractors around the world can now dependably and predictably produce industrial floors for specialty applications that are six times flatter and more level than the typical industrial concrete slab was before Face® developed its flat floor technologies.

 Billions of devices in the emerging Internet of Things (IoT) will use Face® signal deconfliction concepts developed during early work on the Lightning Switch®.
 These error-avoidance concepts are essential for self-powered (battery-less) wireless controls and sensors to avoid accidentally activating the wrong device.
 They are described in recently issued and allowed patent claims in the U.S., Canada, Europe and in issued patent claims in 25 other countries.

 Face® is the only company to have solely developed two NOVA Award-winning technologies.

 The NOVA is the highest international honor for construction innovation and only 80 have been awarded in their more than 25-year history.